mrbusche/backseatfan.com/_posts/2010-05-20-floyd-landis-admits-to-taking-peds-calls-out-lance-armstrong.md

   </p>

   <p>
-    Lance Armstrong was called out by Landis, he told reporters Thursday: &#8220;I have nothing to hide,&#8221; and &#8220;history speaks for itself here.&#8221;
+    Lance Armstrong was called out by Landis, he told reporters Thursday: "I have nothing to hide," and "history speaks for itself here."
   </p>

   <p>